 I prefer to use vim-toml (also, with Neovim).

 This is where we begin to learn a little bit about Cargo before even reading “The Book”.
-Let’s take a look at this excerpt from the Cargo documentation.
+Let’s take a look at the following excerpt from the Cargo documentation:

 “Alternatively, a Cargo.toml file can be created with a [workspace] section but without a [package] section.
 This is called a virtual manifest.
 This is typically useful when there isn’t a “primary” package, or you want to keep all the packages organized in separate directories.”